Women's Australian rules football: Rule modifications

 Some women's competitions, but not all, are played with modified rules.

 The main rule differences between women's and men's versions of Australian football involves modified tackling rules.
 Typically, aggressive slinging (swinging a player by the jumper or throwing the player to the ground) of opposition players in a tackle is not allowed.
 However, like the men's game, head-high contact is also not allowed.

-Another main difference is the size of the ball: a slightly smaller ball to the men's version is often used to minimise hand injuries when marking the ball.
+Another main difference is the size of the ball: a slightly smaller ball to the men's version is often used to reduce hand injuries when marking the ball.

 Games of International rules football are also played by many women's leagues against Gaelic Athletic Association clubs, and Recreational football, a fully non-contact version of Australian rules football, is also becoming popular amongst women in Australia and the United States.
 Many women's leagues also fall into the emerging 9-a-side footy or Metro footy formats.

 Competitions

 AFLW National league

-A national competition backed by the AFL began in 2017.
-Bids for a licence to participate were submitted by 13 existing AFL teams, with eight teams awarded licences to participate in the inaugural season.
-All 18 AFL clubs have fielded an AFLW team since the second season of 2022.